Finding Love As Older Adults: Romantic Relationships Later In Life

 Look for ways to stay intimate

 Maintaining physical intimacy as an older couple can pose unique challenges, but it can be valuable for your well-being.
-Aim to communicate your needs with your partner openly and honestly and seek medical advice if you have physical concerns.
+Aim to communicate your needs with your partner openly and honestly, and seek medical advice if you have physical concerns.

 Plan ahead

 It can be a good idea for older couples to think ahead about how they want their relationship to evolve.
 This may mean having honest conversations about logistics, like living situations, retirement, and healthcare.
-Getting on the same page early on can be important so you have enough time to make preparations.
+Getting on the same page early on can be important, so you have enough time to make preparations.

-Embrace shared interests
+Embrace shared interests in relationships

 Having hobbies can be especially important later in life.
 Whether you’re in a new relationship or a long-standing one, getting involved in shared activities with your partner can be valuable, both for your connection and your mental health.